Updated: May 22, 2021

 Usually served alongside a platter of fresh dates.

-The main ingredient for the colour and taste of Karak Tea is actually made with evaporated milk.
+The main ingredient for the color and taste of Karak Tea is actually made with evaporated milk.

 Karak is derived from the word ‘kadak’ which means strong in Hindi.